Getting help with investing

 - Risk tolerance

-While the vast majority of financial professionals put your needs and interests ahead of their own, beware of these red flags:
+The majority of financial professionals put your needs and interests ahead of their own, but be on alert for these red flags:

 - Ignores your goals and objectives